Prayin' for Daylight: Content

 The song is a moderate up-tempo song in which the narrator's lover has just left him, and he has not been able to sleep.
+He also begs her to come back so he could stop the lonely nights of "prayin' for daylight."

 Background

-On the band's website, Jay DeMarcus commented on the recording of "Prayin' For Daylight".
+On the band's website, Jay DeMarcus commented on the recording of "Prayin' For Daylight": "The first single.

-The first single.
 That was the first tune we ever cut as a group, and the first song that Lyric Street ever heard us do.
 It was very, very instrumental in getting our deal.
 We love the song.
 It's a very memorable kind of chorus and it just showcases what we can do as well as the band.
 I think if somebody said tell us what you're all about, we could play that song and they'd get a pretty good picture of what we can do.
 "Prayin' For Daylight" was special because at the last minute we changed the feel of the whole song.
 The demo was really, really different and what's become the little, hooky guitar riff, that happened moments before we went to tape."